 Make the topic accessible

-from many –sometimes conflicting- sources (both interviews and research)
+Contains perspectives from many "“sometimes conflicting- sources (both interviews and research)

 -feminist, sex and gender theorists